 So I went there to see what I could uncover and find.

-Of course, I found that it was a whitewash of Hamas, uh whitewash of Hezebollah, it attacked Israel at at every turn, but that unfortunately was not what shocked me.
+Of course, I found that it was a whitewash of Hamas, a whitewash of Chezbollah.

 I think it does.

-But at least the the other side could have pretended that it really was about Israel, not about Jews.
+But at least the other side could have pretended that it really was about Israel, not about Jews.

 That has all gone away over the last few years.

-And the only good news, uh, the only silver lining is that we see who these people are for what they really are.
+And the only good news, the only silver lining is that we see who these people are for what they really are.

-He got up there and rapped openly and openly anti Semitic song where he says, This is my anti-Semitic song, and the whole audience is giving him repeated standing ovations.
+He got up there and rapped openly, openly anti-Semitic song where he says, this is my anti-Semitic song.

-As I watched, by the way, the head of this of this conference, who was a who works at at University of North Carolina, standing there watching with its big smile on his face.
+It was absolutely disgusting as I watched, by the way, the head of this conference, who works at University of North Carolina, standing there watching with its big smile on his face.

 Sean, it was one of the most repulsive things I've ever witnessed in my life.

-What's the worst that you heard there and explain in detail?
+What's the worst that you heard there, and explain in detail?

-I mean, it was uh it was all awful.
+I mean, it was all awful.

-And I would say I spoke to probably 30, 40 people, and I would say among those 34 people, two people said, I don't really think so.
+And I would say I spoke to probably 30, 40 people, and I would say among those 30, 40 people, two people said, I don't really think so.

 Everybody else absolutely and totally agreed with that statement.